 To provide quality and comprehensive information advice and guidance to all of our students enabling them to become effective decision makers, gain employability skills and help them to plan their future careers.

-Delivered in Life skills lessons in KS 3 & 4 and via tutors in 6th form – supported by special events (Careers Fairs, visits, and employer links).
+This is delivered in Life Skills lessons in Key Stage 3 & 4, and via tutorials and assemblies in 6th form and is supported by activities such as Careers Fairs, visits, assemblies and employer engagement.

-The school’s well-resourced careers library is on the ground floor of the ILC and contains a wide range of careers information as well as access to a number of specially designed ICT Careers programmes to provide our students with up to date comprehensive information in order to help them make informed and realistic career decisions.
-(The upper floor of the ILC has all university prospectuses and additional careers information specifically for post 16 students).
+The school’s well-resourced careers library is on the ground floor of the Independent Learning Centre (ILC).
+It contains a wide range of careers information as well as access to a number of specially designed careers programmes to provide our students with up to date and comprehensive information in order to help them make informed and realistic career decisions.

-We buy in the services of an impartial, experienced professionally qualified Careers Adviser (Post Graduate qualification in Careers Guidance) who is available for two days a week in the Independent Learning Centre (usually Monday and Wednesdays).
+We have an impartial, experienced professionally qualified Careers Adviser based in school and who is available for two days a week in the ILC – usually Monday and Thursday.
 She offers a drop in service at breaks and lunchtimes for students as well as an appointment system for individual careers guidance.

-Students and staff usually call in to book appointments but students can also email us to do this.
-Parents and Carers are always welcome to attend.
-In addition the Careers Adviser attends most parents’ evenings from year 9 upwards.
+Students and staff can book appointments by emailing firstname.lastname@example.org Parents and Carers are always welcome to attend.
+In addition a representative from the Careers department is available at parents’ evenings from year 9 upwards.